What Is an Accountant and What Do They Do?

-“A qualified individual whose maintains the books of accounts of any company is known as the accountant.”
+“A qualified individual who maintains the books of accounts of any company is known as the accountant.”

 History of Accountant

 In 1887 the first association for accountants was formed named as American Association Of Public Accountants.
-After that, it becomes a profession, and different shareholder lead business professional started hiring accountants for having more information about financial statements.
+After that, it became a profession, and different shareholder lead business professionals started hiring accountants to have more information about financial statements.

-For being an accountant whose work is just to record data and maintain books of accounts you just need a simple degree in business but different companies have different standards some require an MBA.
+For being an accountant whose work is to record data and maintain books of accounts, you need a simple business degree, but different companies have different standards.
+Some require an MBA.

 CA( Chartered Accountant )

-Research says that CA were first accountants to form a professional body established in 1854 in Scotland.
-They are qualified in all stages of business like audit and, taxation, business and finance.
+Research says that CA were the first accountants to form a professional body established in 1854 in Scotland.
+They are qualified in all stages of business, like audit and taxation, business, and finance.

 ACCA (Association of chartered certified accountants)

 It was founded in 1904.
 People with an ACCA certificate are eligible for working in different areas of finance.
-ACCA consists of 14 papers 1st two papers are online examination after passing 14 paper they are also required to do article ship for a certain period.
+ACCA consists of 14 papers 1st two papers are online examination.
+After passing 14 papers, they are also required to do article ships for a certain period.

 CIMA( Chartered Institute of Management Accountants)

 It is a professional association for accountants.
-It is based in the UK it has 227000 members and of became the member of IFAC(International Federation Of Accountants) on 7th October 1977.
+It is based in the UK.
+It has 227000 members and became a member of IFAC(International Federation Of Accountants) on 7th October 1977.

 Rules For Accountants

-Accountants are required to abide by specific rules to keep books of accounts there are some standards which accountants have to follow while preparing books of accounts.
+Accountants are required to abide by specific rules to keep books of accounts.
+There are some standards that accountants have to follow while preparing books of accounts.